hudsonrio/hudsonrio.github.io/_posts/2016-8-1-Airport_Delays.md

 ![t-SNE - Final Grouping Recommendations](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj7/t_sne_dbscan_labels.png)

 For purposes of interpretation, blue points classified as '-1' are the airports to which this analysis recommends allocating funding.
 As expected, all the New York Airports and other major hubs (such as ATL) were classified in the '-1' category (note that each point is an airport-year, so multiple points on this plot might represent LGA, for example).
 As new years are added to this model, we can reclassify each airport annually based on the performance of the prior year.

 ### Conclusion

 These airports are highly interdependent with the rest of the system, meaning that investing in them is not simply going to improve the experience of folks traveling to and from tristate area (or Georgia), but the efficiency of the system as a whole, which is an especially important consideration from the perspective of a federal administrator.
 This post recommends allocating federal funds broadly amongst each of these interconnected, under-performing, high-volume airports.

-## What

- DB Scan Model- not including GPS coordinates.
+Code available on github for this interested!